SpenceKonde/megaTinyCore/megaavr/extras/Ref_Serial.md

 * Loopback + Open Drain + RX485: In this mode, it will work perfectly for the case where there is an external line driver IC but it has only a single TX/RX combined wire and a TX_Enable pin (terminology may vary).
 This configuration is probablty more common than full duplex RS485 by a large margin.
 You almost never see more than 1 differential RS485 pair set up.

 #### Half-duplex schemes change the behavior of Serial in important ways
 Normally, RX functionality is not disabled unless the user specifically requests it.
 Bytes received at any time will be placed into the buffer by the USARTn RxC interrupt as long as it is not full.
 With loopback mode enabled, you receive all the characters you transmit.
 That's fine for just loopback - since TX is actively driven high when idle, you can't exactly receive data any other way.
 When Open Drain mode is also active, though, the stuff that you sent would end up intermixed with actual received data.
 This is not very helpful (It would be nice to check the received data for to ensure there were no collisions.
 However, this is challenging since you'd have to keep a record of what you sent to compare it to.
 There are almost 3 bytes of buffer (receive is double-buffered, plus the incoming shift register; but transmit is handled by the DRE interrupt, while receive is handled by the RXC interrupt, so it would need to implement ring buffer that both of these could access....
 But those are written in assembly with n alarming small number of clockcycles after the end of the ISR before the next character has to be dealt with (see Appendix A).
 So under these circumstances behavior regarding RX is altered slightly.
-Rigorously, the condition is when both TX and RX are enabled, loopback mode is set
+Rigorously, the condition is when both TX and RX are enabled, loopback mode is set:

 ```text
 CTRLA: LBME
 CTRLB: ODME and TXEN and RXEN
 ```

 In this case, Any *write* will temporarily disable the RXC interrupt, and enable the TXC interrupt.
-When the TXC interrupt executes indicating that all data has been sent, it will disable itself after reading RXDATAL until the RXC flag is cleared (to flush out the characters you sent), and enable the RXC interrupt again.
-We considered the idea of checking the received data against the
+When the TXC interrupt executes indicating that all data has been sent, it will read RXDATAL until the RXC flag is cleared (to flush out the characters you sent) discarding the values, and enable the RXC interrupt again.
+We considered the idea of checking the received data against the sent data, but that turned out to present profound difficulties.

 That configuration will result from calling the two argument version of begin() with SERIAL_OPEN_DRAIN and SERIAL_LOOPBACK, or equivalently, SERIAL_HALF_DUPLEX, and neither SERIAL_TX_ONLY nor SERIAL_RX_ONLY.